-As you have already known that while declaring a variable in C#, you have to specify the data type with the variable name.
-This is how you tell the compiler what type of data the variable will hold.
+As you already know, when declaring a variable in C#, you must specify the data type with the variable name, and as such, you will tell the compiler what type of data the variable will hold.
 Almost all programming language needs the concept of the data type.
 Since C# is a strongly typed language, it is essential to inform the compiler what kind of data these memory locations will hold.
 In this chapter, you will learn about the different data types that are supported by C#.

 Data Types in C#